 Sitting on an office chair can cause tension to grow in your body, lock your joints and restrict your blood flow.
 You can also start sagging through your lower back.
 A ball keeps your back straight with a slight lumbar curve, and won't cut off your legs.
 It will also help strengthen your core.

 I use a ball myself, and whenever I sit in a normal chair again, it feels like my whole body is sagging and everything starts to hurt.
 So for me, the ball is the bomb!
-Make sure you get the right size, and the prices range from 16 to 50 dollars.
+Make sure you get the right size, not just go by your height, but also the height of your desk.
+You might need a bigger ball than your height indicates, and a foot stool to compensate.
 You can find many sizes, colors and materials on Amazon right here.

 Ball Chair with Back Support